 David Wolfford writes on politics, history, and other subjects.
 A native of Ashland, Kentucky, David attended the University of Kentucky earning a BA in Education and later an MA in Constitutional and Legal History.
 He has conducted original historical research and has covered contemporary politics for several years.
-His graduate school research on school desegregation led to five published articles in peer-reviewed journals and two oral history grants.
-With years of experience teaching AP Government, he is author of United States Government and Politics: Preparing for the Advanced Placement Exam (AMSCO/Perfection Learning).
+He has researched and written on school desegregation in Kentucky and conducted oral history interviews available at the Kentucky History Center.
+An experienced AP Government teacher, he is author of United States Government and Politics: Preparing for the Advanced Placement Exam (AMSCO/Perfection Learning).
 He lives in Cincinnati.

 David teaches government and politics at Mariemont High School.
 He completed his student teaching in Hull, England, is a James Madison Fellow, and a National Board certified teacher.
 David has served as an AP Reader and has received grants from the Kentucky Oral History Commission and the Greater Cincinnati Foundation.
-He is the associate editor for the Ohio Council on Social Studies’ journal, The Review.
+He served as the editor for the Ohio Council on Social Studies’ journal, The Review.